 The Directive aims to protect workers health from risk of asbestos exposure, lays down limit values and specific requirements.
 It does not prevent Member States from applying laws which ensure greater protection for workers.

-Definition of "asbestos" includes six fibrous silicates.
+The definition of "asbestos" includes six fibrous silicates.

 This Directive applies to activities in which workers are or may be exposed to dust arising from asbestos or materials containing asbestos in the course of their work.
 If any activity is likely to involve such risk of exposure, a risk assessment must be carried out including consultation with the workers.
 The risk assessment has to determine the nature and degree of the workers' exposure to dust arising from asbestos or materials containing asbestos and it must be revised if circumstances change significantly.
 If the exposure of the worker is sporadic and of low intensity with exposure limit not exceeded, the activity need not to be notified, health assessment of workers and clinical surveillance are not obligatory and workers need not be registered.